Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Use multiple bird feeders around your yard to eliminate the likelihood of the bully being able to defend them all.
 Other tactics include adding multiple feeders to a station to attract multiple hummingbirds.

-This will quickly cure your bully of his territoriality since he will not be able to fight off all the other hummingbirds physically, so he will give up trying.
+This will quickly cure your bully of his territoriality since he will not be able to fight off all the other hummingbirds physically, so he will have to give up trying.

 1. Avatar